J. Marc Wheat, President

 Barbara Price is a descendant of Hans Jacob Holtzclaw and his first wife, Anna Margreth Otterbach, as well as the Heimbach and Fischbach families.
 Barbara first became involved with the Germanna Foundation in 1998, attended her first Reunion in 1999 and many more since then.
 Barbara was born in El Paso, Texas in 1955, but has been a resident of California since 1958.
 She currently lives in Ventura with her daughter, Kristi, and granddaughter, Jordyn.
 Barbara worked as a Respiratory Therapist for 23 years in both the hospital and home care setting.
 She has extensive experience managing both DME companies and Home Health Agencies in the home health industry.
 She now works in medical sales for Apria Healthcare and enjoys her job immensely.
 Barbara has been involved with several volunteer agencies such as the Firefighter Cancer Support Network and has also served on the Board of the Esophageal Cancer Awareness Association.
 She currently serves as both a Trustee and a Board member of the Germanna Association and is Secretary for both entities.
 She’s the Chair of the Internet Presence Committee and serves on the Publications Committee and the Program Committee, hence she does not have a lot of spare time!
 But she has managed to travel with Germanna to Germany four times, twice as a working member of the Tour.

-I have spent over 10 years in the US studying first at Emerson College in Boston, MA, interning for the office of an US-House-representative for Massachusetts in Washington, DC, working for a law firm and for my dad´s company in the US from 1998 to 2000.
-From 2000 to 2002 I studied for my MBA successfully, receiving it in 2002 from the University of Notre Dame in South Bend, IN.
-Since my MBA, I have gained experience in entrepreneurial venturing thanks to various engagements in different start-ups by friends and by myself.
-I have been back in Germany living in Siegen about an hour North of Frankfurt am Main since 2005.
+Eric has spent over 10 years in the US studying first at Emerson College in Boston, MA, interning for the office of an US-House-representative for Massachusetts in Washington, DC, working for a law firm and for his father’s company in the US from 1998 to 2000.
+From 2000 to 2002, he studied for his MBA successfully, receiving it in 2002 from the University of Notre Dame in South Bend, IN.
+Since his MBA, he has gained experience in entrepreneurial venturing thanks to various engagements in different start-ups by friends and by himself.
+He has been back in Germany living in Siegen about an hour North of Frankfurt am Main since 2005.

 ~ ~ ~